Things Parents of Gay Children Wish You'd Stop Saying

 During my high school years, there'd be whispers about so-and-so being gay, but we never knew for sure because nobody at that time dared to be open about it.
 Long before the military adopted its "don't ask, don't tell" policy, it was how most of us lived in the civilian world of the 70's, especially in extremely religious families like my own.

 I was completely convinced that we had evolved from those prehistoric days.
-My optimism, though, bleakened in the weeks and months following my son's announcement when I started getting asked the same three cringe-worthy questions.
-While completely fine with my son's announcement, I quickly realized others were not and they had appointed me their instructor on everything LGBTQ.
-After all, I was the foremost expert on the subject because I had a gay son!
+My optimism, though, blackened in the weeks and months following my son's announcement when I started hearing the same cringe-worthy questions and comments.
+While taking my son's announcement in stride, I soon realized that others were struggling with it and had appointed me their guide on everything LGBTQ.
+I was chosen as our family's resident expert on the subject based on only one criteria: having a son who recently proclaimed he was gay!

 It's Not My Responsibility to Get You Up to Speed on LGBTQ Issues Because You've Stayed Woefully Ignorant!